OD for Dummies

 Why is OD important?

-Organization development (OD) can have profound impact on business performance.
-It is not just human resources jargon.
-The development aspect of OD in practice is to look at performance in a multi-faceted approach that considers all stakeholders from stockholders to society.
+Organization development (OD) plays a crucial role in improving organizations and can significantly impact business performance.
+It goes beyond mere human resources jargon.
+In practice, the development aspect of OD involves a multi-faceted approach that considers all stakeholders, from stockholders to society, aligning with concepts like

 Where to Begin...